FierceEagle/fierceeagle.github.io/index.md

 Lastly, a fact that might at least bias the result is skewed data collection.
 In the original data set, a higher number of Tesco stores from which the data was collected was situated north of the Thames.
 This introduces a bias towards the more ethnically diverse areas of northern London and its urban core.
-However here the question might still stand, if this is a cause or an effect based on Tesco Modi operandi, or might even have another cause.
+However here the question might still stand, if this is a cause or an effect based on Tesco Modi operandi, or might even have another causes.

 ### So We Meet Again Mr. Snow